GiggleLiu/ScientificComputingForPhysicists/contents/chap2/julia-setup.md

 ## Setup Julia {#sec:setup}

-This setup guide is adapted with the mainland China users in mind.
-If you are not in mainland China, you may skip some steps.

 ### Step 1: Installing Julia
 For Linux/Mac users, please open a terminal and type the following command to install [Julia](https://julialang.org/) with [juliaup](https://github.com/JuliaLang/juliaup). `Juliaup` is a tool to manage Julia versions and installations.
 It allows you to install multiple versions of Julia and switch between them easily.